• Skip to primary navigation

 There are many recipes online you could make.
 Personally, my husband's abuela taught us to make it, and we make our own in large quantities and freeze it.

-Especially around Christmas time, some Hispanic women sell pasteles, and some offer sofrito year round as well.
-If you're not sure where to look, check Facebook Marketplace as I've seen some sold on there.
+If you're not sure where to look, check Facebook Marketplace as I've seen some sold on there, or ask in a local facebook group.

 For the Annotto seed oil, this is something Hispanic cooks have ready for regular cooking, but if you're new to Hispanic recipes you may not be familiar with it.
 My husband loves the color this adds to foods.